TabeaSchoeler/TS2021_CommonLiabAddiction/README.md

 -   includes formatting of the summary statistic files
 -   running the `munge()` function to prepare the data for LD score regression analysis
--   he script can be found [here](https://github.com/TabeaSchoeler/TS2021_CommonLiabAddiction/tree/master/analysis#pre-processing-of-the-summary-statistic-files)
+-   the script can be found [here](https://github.com/TabeaSchoeler/TS2021_CommonLiabAddiction/tree/master/analysis#pre-processing-of-the-summary-statistic-files)

 </br></br></br>